HKervadec/mittelwerk/README.md

 * Tool to automagically paste the generated code into the vessel
 * Compiler errors management
   * Type verification for expression and function call
+  * Void does not have returns statements.
 * And some warning
   * When two or more state got the START/FINAL token
+  * Trying to gotogoto when in the FINAL state.
 * Refactor
   * Extrn declaration at the beginning of file, to use function in the vessel code, not in the api
     * It would allow us to change more easily the ship